WVURAIL/dspira/_posts/2021-08-05-RaspberryPi.md

 _NOTE_: Firstly, for Ubuntu desktop a monitor and mouse and keyboard is required.
 If you do not want to access the full desktop interface of ubuntu and only interact via command line interface you can install Ubuntu Server [instruction for Ubuntu server installation here](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview){:target="_blank"}.
 Secondly, Raspberry Pi is built on an ARM based architecture  any version of Ubuntu will not work.
 The OS has to specific to the Pi.

-## Post OS Installation actions:
+### Post OS Installation actions:

-### Interacting with the Raspberry Pi
+#### Interacting with the Raspberry Pi

-1. Using a moniter and mouse and keyboard like any other desktop.
+1. Using a monitor and mouse and keyboard like any other desktop.
 2. Using SSH:
    1. This method can be used on any machine with ssh server enabled.
    2. Install X server on your computer.
 [VcXcrv](https://sourceforge.net/projects/vcxsrv/){:target="_blank"} on windows and [XQuartz](https://www.xquartz.org/){:target="_blank"} for macOS.